RickStrahl/Westwind.Globalization/Readme.md

 * **Dan Martin - WeatherMaker**<br/>
 Dan and his company provided a block of my billable hours dedicated to this project for adding support for MySql.

-Want to sponsor this project or make a donation?
+Want to sponsor this project, need customization or make a donation?
 You can contact me directly at rstrahl@west-wind.com or you can also make a donation online via PayPal.

 * [Make a donation for Westwind.Globalization using PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ERVCP2CMPS4QL)
 * [Make a donation for Westwind.Globalization using our Web Store](http://store.west-wind.com/product/donation)